Carb Loading Before a Marathon: How to Nail Your Nutrition

 Carb loading is when you eat more carbohydrates than normal ahead of an endurance event.
 The goal is to stock your glycogen stores (by eating carbs) so your body has more fuel to perform.

-Why do runners carb load before a marathon and half marathon?
+Why do runners carb load before a race?

 Runners carb load before a marathon or half marathon or any long-distance race to give their bodies the fuel they need to go the distance.